-Remark also, that there is nothing in what we have just said of manufacturing industry, which is not as applicable to agriculture as to all other spegies of fabrication.
+Remark also, that there is nothing in what we have just said of manufacturing industry, which is not as applicable to agriculture as to all other species of manufacture.
 There are, in like manner, in agriculture, theory, application, and execution; and we find there the three kinds of labourers, relative to these three objects.
 But what applies eminently to agriculture, is the general truth which we have established, that labours the most necessary are, from this circumstance alone, the worst paid.
 In effect, the most important and most considerable productions of agriculture, are the cereal plants with which we are nourished.
 Now I ask to what price corn would rise, if all those employed in its production, were as dearly paid as those who labour in the arts of the most refined luxury?
-Certainly the poor workmen of all the common trades, could not attain it; they must absolutely die of hunger, or their wages must rise to a level with those of agricultural workmen; but then those of the others would rise likewise in proportion, since they are more sought after ; thus the first would not be advanced.
+Certainly the poor workmen of all the common trades, could not attain it; they must absolutely die of hunger, or their wages must rise to a level with those of agricultural workmen; but then those of the others would rise likewise in proportion, since they are more sought after; thus the first would not be advanced.
 They would always be at the lowest possible rate; such is the law of necessity.

-What is true of agricultural workmen comparatively with other workmen, is true of agricultural undertakers comparatively with other undertakers.
+What is true of agricultural workmen comparatively with other workmen, is true of agricultural entrepreneurs comparatively with other entrepreneurs.
 Their processes are well known.
 It requires but a middling understanding to employ them.
 Results of a long experience; during the existence of which numerous essays have been made, and, more than is commonly believed, they are in general well enough adapted to the localities; and there are few means of ameliorating them sufficiently, sensibly to augment their profits, whatever may be said by rash speculators who from time to time nearly ruin themselves.
-Thence it is, that, without extraordinary circumstances,\ the profits of agricultural undertakers are very small in proportion to their funds, their risks, and their pains.
+Thence it is, that, without extraordinary circumstances,\ the profits of agricultural entrepreneurs are very small in proportion to their funds, their risks, and their pains.
 Moreover, these well known and very simple processes, are nevertheless very embarrassing in practice; they require much care and time, so that in this state, one man can never be sufficient for the employment of large funds.
-He could not for example direct at the same time five or six farms even if he should have five or six times five or six thousand francs to stock them: and yet this is but a moderate sum, in comparison with certain lines of commerce.
-Thus this man, who cannot make great profits in proportion to his funds, is at the same time unable to employ considerable funds.
-It is then impossible that he should ever make a real fortune.
-This is the reason why there always are and ever will be few capitals employed in agriculture, in comparison with the quantity of those which exist in society.
-Let us prove this truth by facts; they will show us at the same time why agricultural operations often take different forms, which have not, or do not appear to have any thing analagous in the other arts.
-It is
+He could not for example direct at the same time five or six farms even if he should have five or six times five or six thousand francs to stock them; and yet this is but

-• One of these circumstances, the most extraordinary, is, without sontradiction, the discovery of the advantages of the propagation of Spanish sheep, instead of those of the country.
+\ One of these circumstances, the most extraordinary, is, without contradiction, the discovery of the advantages of the propagation of Spanish sheep, instead of those of the country.
 This is the immortal glory of M. D'Aubenton, and the fruit of thirty years perseverance.
 Well!
 What has happened since this has been established?
-Even before the cultivator could procure these animals, and before he well knew the manner of deriving advantage from them, he gives already a much higher rent for lands on which he hoped to be able to raise them: That is to say, a part of the profits is taken from him in advance; the remainder will not fail to be taken from him at the next lease. an interesting subject, which I have not yet seen well explained in any of our books on agriculture, or of economy.
+Even before the cultivator could procure these animals, and before he well knew the manner of deriving advantage from them, he gives already a much higher rent for lands on which he hoped to be able to raise them: That is to say, a part of the profits is taken from him in advance; the remainder will not fail to be taken from him at the next lease.